-In the 2014 Research Excellence Framework (REF) we were ranked 1st in Scotland and 8th in the UK, with 75% of our outputs were judged as world-leading or internationally excellent and almost two thirds of the UoA’s impact was assessed as world-leading.
+In the 2014 Research Excellence Framework (REF) exercise we were ranked 1st in Scotland and 8th in the UK, with 75% of our outputs judged as world-leading or internationally excellent and almost two thirds of the Unit of Assessment’s impact assessed as world-leading.

 We have particular strengths in the following areas.
 Most members of staff work between and across these areas, and in conjunction with colleagues across the discipline and beyond.